-The Norval Sovereign African Art Prize celebrates the practices of leading contemporary artists from Africa and its diaspora and is a collaboration between Norval Foundation and The Sovereign Art Foundation.
+The Norval Sovereign African Art Prize, sponsored by EON Reality, celebrates the practices of leading contemporary artists from Africa and its diaspora and is a collaboration between Norval Foundation and The Sovereign Art Foundation.
 It grants the shortlisted artists an exhibition, as well as a separate solo exhibition for the winner, and awards financial prizes of R 525 000 South African Rand.
 It also aims to raise significant funds for the shortlisted artists and for Norval Foundation’s Educational Programme in an equal split.

 1. To exhibit a balanced representation of significant voices in contemporary art from Africa and the African diaspora.